Code-Institute-Submissions/iKelvvv-MS4/README.md

 ## Introduction
 Welcome to my fourth project.
 This project is a simple restaurant booking system, allow users to book a table for this restaurant.
 This will use languages such as Django, Python, HTML, CSS and JavaScript.

+This project will show the use of CRUD functionality (Create, Read, Update, Delete).
+The user will be able create, read, update and delete their user profile and table booking.

 A live website can be found [here]().

 ![website preview](documentation_assets/images/website_preview.png)